anlutro/php-menu/README.md

 $menu = $builder->createMenu('left');
 ```

-By default, Bootstrap 3-specific classes are used.
-If you want to use something else, pass an array of custom data into the Builder's constructor.
-You can see what the default settings look like [here](https://github.com/anlutro/php-menu/blob/master/src/config/config.php).

 If you're using Laravel 4, you can use `Menu::` instead of `$builder->` provided you set up an alias as shown in the installation instructions above.

 From here, you can add items to your menus from anywhere.